RainmakerRaw/Signal_TLS_Proxy_BSD/README.md

 (5) Done!
 The proxy is now online.

 (6) If you have the `pf` running (and you should!), you'll need to allow at least ports 80/tcp for Certbot and 443/tcp for the Nginx proxy itself.
-There is a basic config (block hostiles, allow established connections, allow new connections in on 80/tcp and 443/tcp) in the `OpenBSD` folder.
+There is a basic config to block hostiles and allow the basic ports (ssh, 80 and 443) in the `OpenBSD` folder.

 The `pf.conf` includes rules for IPv6, and you can safely leave this in (or remove it) if you don't have IPv6 connectivity on your server.
 See [OpenBSD's pf documentation](https://www.openbsd.org/faq/pf/) for details on how to enable pf in the first place, but it's basically a case of copy in the config to `/etc/pf.conf`, then `pfctl -f /etc/pf.conf` to load the config, then finally `pfctl -e` to enable pf.